Much has been written about the pandemic and I don’t want to litter the web further with my own opinions.

 The rise of pandemic lockdowns will go down in history as one of the worst examples of global oppression caused by states to their own citizens.
 Never before have the day-to-day lives of so much of humanity been so radically upended.
 And, outside of wartime, never before has there been such a widespread and extreme rollback of human freedom.

 The extreme fear instilled by governments is shameful.
-Sadly, the majority of citizens went into full panic mode instead of doing some thinking first, but I’ve learnt that this is typical human behavior.
+Sadly, the majority of citizens went into full panic mode instead of doing some thinking first, but I’ve learned that this is typical human behavior.

 The fact that Twitter parody accounts sometimes make you wonder if they are actually being serious is proof enough of how idiotic behavior has become.